 As good as you might think your third-party security provider is, they are not on their own.

-It is crucial that every business seeks to understand the security risks, develop policies and practices to keep it safe, implement them and review them regularly.
+It is crucial that every business seeks to understand the security risks, develops policies and practices to keep it safe, implements them and reviews them regularly.

 Our anti-virus and anti-malware software will protect us

 If you don't have anti-virus and anti-malware software installed already, then you should get some straight away — but don't rely on that alone to keep your business safe.
 It won't protect your IT from every cyber risk.